HardevKhandhar/goconcert-recommendation/README.md

 **Data Scraping**

 Data was scraped using Spotify's API.
 Scripts were written to accomodate different types of features of songs for extraction for a single playlist.
 Initially, script for scraping playlist information, which consisted of playlist IDs was written.
-This script defined 60 sub-genres, which were taken from the internet, and used these sub-genres to scrape 60 playlists for each genre.
+This script defined 60 sub-genres, which were taken from the internet and used these sub-genres to scrape 60 playlists for each genre.
 This gave out approximately **5,500** playlists, which contained numerous songs.

 After extracting playlist IDs for each genre, using these ID's, features for each song in these playlists were scraped using another script.
 Scraping for features of songs ran for approximately **3 days**, by shuffling API keys and gathering approximately **1.17GB** in data in JSON format.